bnagy/cgasm/README.md

 What was that AES thing...?
 ```
 velleity:~ ben$ cgasm -f aes
-Fuzzy matches for "aes":
+Fuzzy matches for "aes" (12):
+AESENC - Perform One Round of an AES Encryption Flow
+VAESIMC -> AESIMC - Perform the AES InvMixColumn Transformation
 AESKEYGENASSIST - AES Round Key Generation Assist
+AESIMC - Perform the AES InvMixColumn Transformation
+VAESDECLAST -> AESDECLAST - Perform Last Round of an AES Decryption Flow
+AESDEC - Perform One Round of an AES Decryption Flow
+VAESENC -> AESENC - Perform One Round of an AES Encryption Flow
+VAESDEC -> AESDEC - Perform One Round of an AES Decryption Flow
+VAESENCLAST -> AESENCLAST - Perform Last Round of an AES Encryption Flow
 AESENCLAST - Perform Last Round of an AES Encryption Flow
-AESDEC - Perform One Round of an AES Decryption Flow
-AESIMC - Perform the AES InvMixColumn Transformation
+VAESKEYGENASSIST -> AESKEYGENASSIST - AES Round Key Generation Assist
 AESDECLAST - Perform Last Round of an AES Decryption Flow
-AESENC - Perform One Round of an AES Encryption Flow
 ```

 Default output is a summary